The Endless Stair

 The Endless Stair is a 1987 adventure module for the Dungeons & Dragons role-playing game.
 Its associated code is CM8.

 Synopsis

 The Endless Stair is a Companion Set adventure that begins at an inn.
 The player characters hear a rumor that leads them to a wizard's tomb.
-A mysterious doorway opens in the rocks atop Glazar's Crag and the characters go to see what is on the other side.
+The characters are prompted to investigate what lies beyond a mysterious doorway which appears in the rocks on top of Glazar's Crag.

 The Great Mage Cheiromar is said to be buried under the Leaning Stone atop Galzar's Crag.
 One of his apprentices, Ulthorn, was discovered dead in an aperture of the Leaning Stone (a doorway that reportedly never existed before).
 The player characters must discover how Ulthorn died and the mystery of the Leaning Stone.
 In the process they may find the Endless Stair which seems to lead nowhere.
 Those who tried to climb it never lived to tell the tale.